GurjotChohan/ANTVSBEETLES/README.md

 This is an game in which the ants and Beetles move in accordance to a set of rules.
 The beetles and ants check their surroundings and then determine which direction to move.

 To play the game you just need to set a world using the world.txt file.
 There is a preset world in that file. after you have made the needed changes to the world.txt file you can just run the programs using the main.java file.
-Afer that follow the instructions in the consule.
+After that follow the instructions in the terminal.
 This program uses the java.swing libary to show the ant and beetles moving.
-So, once the program is running a java window would open and show an 10 by 10 grid. in the 10 by 10 grid the each turn is shown after 10 seconds.
+So, once the program is running a java window would open and show an 10 by 10 grid. in the 10 by 10 grid the each turn is shown after 5 seconds. in the end all the turns are show in the terminal in an text format.

 Below is the preview of what the game looks like: